 See the mystical stone faces in Easter Island

-Yes, the big attraction on Easter Island, and the reason that quite a few tourists travel so far, is the famous stone faces of statues called moais.
-But the island and it's nature itself also deserve some attention.
+Yes, the big attraction on Easter Island, and the reason that quite a few tourists travel so far, is the famous stone faces of statues called Moai.
+But the island and its nature in itself also deserve some attention.
 It is a volcanic island with an amazing landscape, dominated by three extinct volcanoes: Terevaka, Poike and Rano Kau.
 These volcanic craters and their surrounding lava formations make Easter Island a very impressive destination together with the sparkling deep blue sea and beautiful beaches.

-Surfing, diving, snorkling and many other fun activities
+Surfing, diving, snorkelling and many other fun activities

 If you think the stone statues are the only reason to travel to Easter Island, think again.
 This unique island far out in the Pacific Ocean represents a wide range of other benefits that most people certainly didn’t knew about in advance.

 There is, for example, many experienced divers who believe that Easter Island is one of the world's best dive sites, primarily because the water is so incredibly clear.
-There are also excellent surfspots on Easter Island, making surfer's all over the world que up to ride the perfect waves.
-Moto Nui is by far the most popular place on the island for diving and snorkling.
+There are also excellent surf spots on Easter Island, making surfer's all over the world que up to ride the perfect waves.
+Moto Nui is by far the most popular place on the island for diving and snorkelling.

 If you ever get tired of the many water activities Easter Island has to offer, there are plenty of opportunities to explore many other beautiful parts.
-Go by horseback or by trekking, as the island's terrain also invite to do so.
+Go horseback riding or trekking - the island's terrain invite to do so.
 After all these adventures there are also a number of inviting beaches by the beautiful Pacific.
 Anakena Beach is the best place for relaxing in the sun.